MusikAnimal/pageviews/README.md

 A pageviews analysis tool for Wikimedia Foundation wikis

 ## Dependencies
 This guide mostly assumes you're using OSX or Linux.
-If that's the case, you can probably jump to step #2
+If that's the case, you can probably already have Ruby.
+Try in your terminal with `ruby -v`

 1. [Ruby](https://www.ruby-lang.org/en/)